 3. Which steps from the protocol section below are the most important for viewers to see?
 Please list 4-6 individual steps using the step numbers listed in this document.
 This information is important to prepare your Videographer for your shoot.
 (You do not need to include steps that will be screen captured.
 Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+3.5 Removal of OSLG

+3.8 Removal of PSLG

+3.12 Incision of capsule around head of ILG

+3.13 Open capsule over entire tail of ILG

+3.15 Remove tail of ILG

 4. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1-2 individual steps using the step numbers listed in this document.
 (Please do not list entire sections.)

 Authors, please answer this question with the steps listed here in the Protocol section below for use by the videographer.

+A single most difficult aspect of this procedure is safely identifying and removing the entire inferior lacrimal gland, both head and tail sections, which lie deep within the orbit and are adjacent to large vascular structures.
+Success can be insured by meticulous attention to surgical dissection and a good familiarity with the orbital anatomy of the rabbit.

+3.13

+3.13.1

 5. Will the filming need to take place in multiple locations?
-(Y/N)
+(Y/N) YES

 If yes, how far apart are the locations?
+10 min walk indoors

 Section - Introduction